adrianleung5/Hotel-booking-management/README.md

 ## Introduction

-This project was created in order for small businesses to easily keep track of their hotel bookings rentals.
-It will enable them to keep track of room bookings and edit them.
+This project was created in order for hotels to easily calcualte and track the expenses hotel guests spend during their vists in hotels

 ### Target Audience

-* Hotel owners/management that want to organise and manage their room bookings efficently and more transpararenty.
+* Hotel management/ receptionist who handles the cost of staying in the hotel for guests

 ### User Stories

-* As a User, I would like to be able to easily find the various menus so that I can view information or add / edit records.
+* As a User, I would like to be able to easily find various guest infomration with ease
-* As a User, I would like to be able to manage my rooms so that I can easily keep track of what rooms I have available and edit / remove as neccessary.
+* As a User, I would like to be able to differentiate the different costs for customers during their stay.
+Such as restaurant expenses and room expenses.
-* As a User, I would like to be able to manage bookings so that I can add, delete and find customer bookings with ease.
+* As a User, I would like to be able to easily the determine the cost of the room the customers have used
 * As a User, I would like to be able to view bookings with ease,
+* Aa a User, I would like to be able to retrieve specific booking information with ease.
 * As a User, I would like to be able to return to the main menu without having to restart the application.
+* As a user, I would like to be able to generate a bill for customers to enable them to see the costs during their stay.

 ### Features Planned

 * Simple, easy to use application with clear navigation.
+* Ability to store customer information such as name, addresss, and dates of their vist
-* Ability to remove and edit room bookings
+* Ability to calculate the price of the room during the customers stay.
-* Ability to view service records.
+* Ability to calculate restaurant expenses during the their stay.
-* Ability to view service records.
+* Ability to calculate the total price of stay.
-* Return to main menu option through sub menus.
+* Generate a bill for guests